adamgilroy22/tribe/README.md

 - Dark Mode
     - I'd like to implement a feature that allows the user to change the site's colour scheme to one with a dark background with lighter text to allow the site to be viewed easily in darker settings.
 - User Suspension
-    - I'd like to further increase the admin's ability to moderate the website by allowing them to suspend users if they post innapropriate content.
+    - I'd like to further increase the admin's ability to moderate the website by allowing them to suspend users if they post inappropriate content.
 This will disable the user from posting or interacting with other users for a set amount of time or permanently for severe incidents.

 ## Tools & Technologies Used